yashmahalwal/nirikshak/README.md

 <!-- TODO: add screenshot -->

 Nirikshak is a REST API testing framework.
-It leverages the REST semantics and performs autonomous testing capabilities.
+It leverages the REST semantics and provides autonomous testing.
 That means you get to kick back and relax while we do all the hard work for you.

 **_Disclaimer: The project is still in infancy and is limited in scope and capabilities.
 But you can extend the framework to suit your needs.
 For more, read on._**